node011/Jlaive/README.md

 # Jlaive

 Jlaive is an antivirus evasion tool that can convert .NET assemblies into undetectable batch files.
+You can download the latest version [here](https://ch2sh.github.io/Jlaive/download).

 Obfuscated .NET assemblies are not guaranteed to work.
 Support for native applications will come soon.